 Paris buses are marked by double numbers and the name of the end of the line marked on the front.
 You can use T+ metro tickets or weekly and monthly passes to ride the bus, but if you've already used a single ticket in the metro, you can't transfer to the bus.
 You can, however, transfer between two buses without extra cost providing you do so within 90 minutes of boarding the first.
 Ask the driver to stamp ("valider") your ticket when you board the first bus.

-Using Buses to Tour the City?
+Using Buses to Tour the City: An Inexpensive Alternative

 - Line 38 runs north to south through the city center and provides memorable views of the Latin Quarter, the Seine river, or Notre Dame Cathedral.